Central Bank raises fresh doubts about Government’s housing plan

 The Central Bank has, however, raised several concerns about the efficacy of the scheme, suggesting it may saddle participants with more debt while driving up house prices.

-“We cannot yet provide an assessment on what the impact on prices might be because we don’t have enough information regarding the design of these measures,” Mr Cassidy told the Oireachtas Committee on Budgetary Oversight
+“We cannot yet provide an assessment on what the exact impact on prices might be because we don’t have enough information regarding the design of these measures,” Mr Cassidy told the Oireachtas Committee on Budgetary Oversight.

 On the wider economy, Mr Cassidy said the recent resurgence in coronavirus cases and the reimposition of strict containment measures had weakened the near-term outlook, making it more uncertain.